IOA announces gender-balanced electoral college; Sindhu, Sakshi among 77 voters for Dec 10 polls | Sports-Games

 The All India Football Federation (AIFF) has sent its president and former goalkeeper Kalyan Chaubey and ex women's national team player Thongam Tababi Devi as its members in the electoral college.

-Former rugby player and actor Rahul Bose is one of the two nominees from the sport's national federation while Olympian sprinter and Athletics Federation of India (AFI) president Adille Sumariwalla is representing his organisation.
+Actor and former rugby player -- as well as national federation president -- Rahul Bose is one of the two nominees from the sport's national federation while Olympian sprinter and Athletics Federation of India (AFI) president Adille Sumariwalla is representing his organisation.

 Outgoing Secretary General Rajeev Mehta is representing the Fencing Association of India.